burhan/RESTx/README.md

                 The restx/ directory there contains most of the code. starter.py and restxjson.py are the exception.

-src/java        Contains the java code.
+src/java        Contains the Java code.

+src/javascript  Contains the JavaScript code.

 src/python/starter.py  The start script for the RESTx server.
 No need to call it
                 directly.
 The restxctl script performs all the necessary steps